SaifRehman/tendermint-ibm/README.md

 ### What is Lotionjs
 Lotion is a new way to create blockchain apps in JavaScript, which aims to make writing new blockchains fast and fun.
 It builds on top of Tendermint using the ABCI protocol.

-## Learning objectives

-The aim of this tutorial is to show you how to easily deploy Proof of Stake Blockchain to IBM Container as 2 validator node using Tendermint and LotionJs

-## Prerequisites

-* Install IBM Cloud CLI, see the [IBM Cloud documentation](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html)
-* Install Docker, see the [Docker documentation](https://docs.docker.com/engine/installation/)
-* Install and Setup Kubectl, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-## Estimated time

-It will take around 60 minutes roughly to deploy 2 validator node to IBM Cloud.

 ## Steps